pabarcgar/mutalyzerWSClient/readme.txt

 $ $JAVA_HOME/bin/wsimport -keep -verbose -p es.gbpa.mutalyzerWS https://mutalyzer.nl/services/?wsdl

 There is a problem.
 This command will fail because there is a complexType named 'transcriptInfo' and another one named 'TranscriptInfo'. wsimport creates a class to represent 'transcriptInfo' type and names it 'TranscriptInfo', to follow Java conventions.
 This causes a conflict, because wsimport is trying to create two classes with the same name in the same package.
-To solve it, we can use the name customization file 'nameCustomizations.xml' included in teh root dir of this project:
+To solve it, we can use the name customization file 'nameCustomizations.xml' included in the root dir of this project:

 $ JAVA_HOME/bin/wsimport -b nameCustomizations.xml -keep -verbose -p es.gbpa.mutalyzerWSClient https://mutalyzer.nl/services/?wsdl